-The volume first reminds us of an initiative taken by a former resident of La Pocatière, Louis Bérubé, a specialist in fisheries, whose influential role is briefly mentioned in

-Volume I, on page 444.
-In 1932, he was a professor at the La Pocatière School of Agriculture.
+The volume first reminds us of an initiative taken by a former resident of La Pocatière, Louis Bérubé, a specialist in fisheries, whose influential role is briefly mentioned in Volume I, on page 444.
+In 1932, while he was the manager of Le Poisson de Gaspé LTD and he taught at the La Pocatière School of Agriculture.
 Louis was worrying about the drop (already!) in cod catches in the St. Lawrence Gulf.
-He wrote to Lucien Beaugé who was at the head of the Department of Large Maritime Fisheries in France.
+He wrote to a certain Le Danois, a French director of an organization devoted to marine fisheries research, who instructed Lucien Beaugé to follow up on the request.
+Louis received a response on February 3, 1931.
 He was then surprised to learn that his correspondent was married to a Bérubé, daughter of Colonel Bérubé.
 The latter hastened to write him to compare his genealogy to that of the Canadian cousin that he was learning about.
 The story could have stopped there, but it did not.

-The French government was also worried about the state of cod fishing in the Gulf of St.Lawrence due to of its interests in the islands of Saint-Pierre and Miguelon.
+The French government was also worried about the state of cod fishing in the Gulf of St.Lawrence due to of its interests in the islands of Saint-Pierre and Miquelon.
 In 1933 the government sent there an oceanographic vessel, the "President Tissier" placed under the authority of Commander Lucien Beaugé.
 He hastened to invite Louis Bérubé on board, for an expedition from North Sidney, Nova Scotia to the Côte-Nord-du-Golfe, after having bypassed Anticosti Island.
-"Then the years passed, but the friendship of the French commander and Canadian professor maintained thanks was to reaular correspondence" (translation).
+"Then the years passed, but the friendship of the French commander and Canadian professor was maintained thanks to regular correspondence" (translation).